sqali/Github-Aggregator/README.md

 ## Bugs to fix

 - [x] View the number of unique contributors in case the data does not exist in the MySQL database
-- [ ] Total Number of contributions comes out as 30 irrespective of the repository
+- [x] Total Number of contributions comes out as 30 irrespective of the repository

+## Time Complexity

-- [ ] Condition to check if the data exists or not in the database needs to be thoroughly checked as it maybe preventing other data from being inserted into it
+- [ ] Reduce latency, time taken to display result table takes too long even if the data exists in the MySQL database

 ## Security issues

-- [x] Mask the passwords present in the files using environmental variables
+- [x] Mask the sensitive info (passwords, token keys) present in the files using environmental variables